alphagov/govuk-prototype-kit-docs/docs/v13/documentation/create-plugin.md

 4. Add your code for your plugin in the prototype folder.
 Here’s an example:

+5. Install plugin locally to a prototype

-5. To publish your plugin in the terminal enter:
+6. To publish your plugin in the terminal enter:

 `npm publish`

+A plugin is a folder containing various files and other folders

+## Package.json file

+To do

+## The config file

+All plugins need a config file to tell the Prototype Kit what is included in the plugin, this file is called `govuk-prototype-kit-config.json`

+`assets`

+To do

+`importNunjucksMacrosInto`

+To do

+`nunjucksPaths`

+To do

+`nunjucksFilters`

+To do

+`sass`

+To do

+`scripts`

+To do

+`stylesheets`

+To do

+`templates`

+To do